homiedopie/beberlei.de/2013/04/06/a_failed_side_project.rst

 `simple hardcoded application <https://github.com/beberlei/githubpr_to_jira>`_ and disabled my projects website entirely.

-I want to use this moment to share my personal lessons learnt:
+I want to use this moment to share my personal lessons learned:

 - Choosing a scope that allows you to finish a working prototype within 1-2 months is an important key to success.